rdbc-io/rdbc/rdbc-doc/docs/scala/gettingstarted.md

    [string interpolator](http://docs.scala-lang.org/overviews/core/string-interpolation.html)
    which passes a `greeting` string argument to it.

-*  When the statement is ready, it is requested to be executed at line `16` and to return number of affected rows.
+*  The statement is requested to be executed at line `16` and to return number of affected rows.

 *  When the database operation finishes and the connection is released, at line